logzio/logz-docs/_source/user-guide/cloud-siem/security-events.md

 ### Other paths of investigation

-You can click on the **<i class="far fa-caret-square-down"></i>** button to expand the document and view the full event log or view surrounding documents.
+You can click the **<i class="fas fa-angle-right"></i>** button to expand the document.
+You'll be able to view the full event log and view surrounding documents.

 ### Log retention concerns